abretucorazon/cafemarvin/src/pages/posts/lesson-learned-2-all-you-need-is.md

  My answer is part, to catch a free ride on its popularity, and part: evolution, that is to improve on a well-established cultural icon.
 Pretentious indeed.
 A word of caution: do not underestimate the imagination of a layperson, no one is yet able to size the vastness of a person's imagination.
 Or, could imagine the mighty power of one single word: "to", in this case.

-How does this word affect this classic icon?
+How does this single word change the classic pop icon?

 Everything!